OUR MISSION

 Cindy

-Cindy serves as Office Assistant and Case Manager with Helping Hand of Hope.
+Cindy serves as Office Manager with Helping Hand of Hope.
 Prior to joining the team and moving to Elizabethtown, she spent over 11 years in the medical industry.
 In her role, Cindy relishes the chance to advocate, giving a voice to people and making a positive impact in the community.
 In her spare time, Cindy enjoys spending time with her family, reading, and challenging her sister to essay-writing contests.
 She has a passion for animals and would start a small farm if she could.

 John

-John’s tenure with Helping Hand of Hope began through his role as a Staff Sergeant with the Kentucky National Guard.
 At the height of the COVID-19 pandemic, National Guardsmen were assigned to Helping Hand of Hope to assist with duties such as stocking, packing food boxes, bringing in donations and other everyday tasks.
 When John was coming off of orders to serve Helping Hand of Hope, he was asked to stay and serve as Warehouse Manager for the facility.
 Possessing a strong work ethic and a desire to give back, John has enjoyed his time working with Helping Hand of Hope.

 Joyce